 Are you thinking of moving abroad?
-Are you finding it hard to decide which is the best country for you to live in?
+Are you finding it hard to decide which is the best country to live in for you?
 There’s a lot to think about, and it can be overwhelming.
 It’s important to make the right decision as this is a life-changing move.

-So in terms of how to figure out what country to move to, let me give you 5 of the most important factors to consider.
+So in terms of how to figure out country to live in to move to, let me give you 5 of the most important factors to consider.

 When choosing a country to move to, consider the kind of climate that is most suitable for you.
 Some people want warm, dry, spring-like weather all year round, with little humidity.
 Others don’t mind humidity at all and can adjust to it quite well.
 There are people who love the cold, wind and rain, and there are those who prefer four distinct seasons.
 Whatever else a country has going for it, the climate will make a big difference to how you feel when living abroad.